MicrosoftDocs/sdk-api/sdk-api-src/content/libloaderapi/nf-libloaderapi-getmodulehandlew.md

 The returned handle is not global or inheritable.
 It cannot be duplicated or used by another process.

 If <i>lpModuleName</i> does not include a path and there is more than one loaded module with the same base name and extension, you cannot predict which module handle will be returned.
-To work around this problem, you could specify a path, use <a href="https://msdn.microsoft.com/en-us/library/Aa371852(v=VS.85).aspx">side-by-side assemblies</a>, or use <a href="https://msdn.microsoft.com/951c7e6e-1d6d-4393-a675-d2b353c53b87">GetModuleHandleEx</a> to specify a memory location rather than a DLL name.
+To work around this problem, you could specify a path, use <a href="setup.isolated_applications_and_side_by_side_assemblies_start_page">side-by-side assemblies</a>, or use <a href="https://msdn.microsoft.com/951c7e6e-1d6d-4393-a675-d2b353c53b87">GetModuleHandleEx</a> to specify a memory location rather than a DLL name.

 The
 <b>GetModuleHandle</b> function returns a handle to a mapped module without incrementing its reference count.
 However, if this handle is passed to the <a href="https://msdn.microsoft.com/823d3147-4ba8-4fe5-ade4-e5604f47eb0a">FreeLibrary</a> function, the reference count of the mapped module will be decremented.
 Therefore, do not pass a handle returned by <b>GetModuleHandle</b> to the